popey/popey.com-blog/content/post/2020/12/snap-tips.md

 #### Removing

 Removing a snap will automatically take a snapshot of the data created by the application in snap-related folders.
 Data created outside those places - such as on removable media, or in the user's home directory - will not be snapshotted.

+Only the data in `$HOME/snap/(snapname)/` and/or `/var/snap/(snapname)` (if used) are compressed as a zip into `/var/lib/snapd/snapshots`.
+The snapshot is kept in the event of an accidental removal deleting essential data such as browser bookmarks, which might otherwise be lost.

 `$ snap remove ohmygiraffe`